Baby Names

 Monroe

-While Marilyn Monroe epitomized the mid-century starlet, her last name on its own could work as an unexpected and sophisticated name for a boy or girl.
+While Marilyn Monroe epitomized the mid-century starlet, her last name on its own is growing in popularity as an unexpected and sophisticated name for a boy or girl.

 Robin